 David Yepsen Director's Award

+The David Yepsen Director's Award was established by Herb and Carolyn Donow and other donors to honor David Yepsen, former director of the Paul Simon Public Policy Institute.
 Through the generosity of local supporters Herb and Carolyn Donow, the David Yepsen Director's Award was created and endowed prior to Yepsen’s retirement from the Institute.

 This endowment formalizes one of Yepsen’s first initiatives as director.
-He created a $1,000 annual award for one outstanding institute-affiliated student each year with the recipient chosen by the director.
-No application is needed as all Institute student employees, interns and ambassadors are considered for this scholarship opportunity.
+He created a $1,000 annual award for one outstanding Institute-affiliated student each year with the recipient chosen by the director.
+No application is needed as all Institute student employees, interns, and ambassadors are considered for this scholarship opportunity.